by-cx/raspik/README.md

 I am happy user of Synology NAS and my DS216play has been in use for a few year now.
 It's pretty neat piece of hardware but it's not perfect.
 Encryption is slow and can't be used for photos managed by Synology's PhotoStation.
 Also the interface became slow after the years and a lot of updates that I started using only fraction of its capabilities.
 They are Samba shares, backup and SynologyDrive.
 Time of replacing this device is coming so I decided to explore possibilities of building it myself.
 Raspberry Pi 4 is out.
 Its encryption capabilities are not the best but also not the worst and it supports USB 3 devices.
 The only missing piece is the case and software that would make managing my data easy again.

+You don't need the case to use the software part and vice versa.

+## Quick tutorial

 ## The Rack

 I designed modular case for Raspberry Pi that is not just for one purpose but it could help you with your other projects too.
 It has 8 slots where you can put different kind of hardware like: